lh3/miniwfa/README.md

 ## Evaluation

-We only use two pairs of sequences for evaluation.
+We only use three pairs of sequences for evaluation.
 The first pair consists of the two haplotypes of NA19240 around the C4A/C4B gene.
 They are 100-150kb in length with a penalty of 26,917 under penalty *x*=4, *o*<sub>1</sub>=4, *e*<sub>1</sub>=2, *o*<sub>2</sub>=15 and *e*<sub>2</sub>=1.
 The second pair consists of GRCh38 and CHM13 around MHC.
 They are about 5Mb in length with a penalty of 229,868.
+The third pair consists of the two MHC haplotypes in HG002 with a penalty of 267,637.
 These sequences can be found [via Zenodo][seq-zenodo].

 We checked out BiWFA on 2022-04-16 and compiled the code with gcc-10.3.0 (no LTO) on a CentOS 7 server equipped with two Xeon 6230 CPUs.